-New staff, volunteers, trustees and work experience staff are put through an induction programme to support them in their roles which includes some shadowing.
+We have appointed new staff, Deputy Manager and Finance office, two new senior support workers, volunteers, trustees and work experience staff are put through an induction programme to support them in their roles which includes some shadowing.
 Training opportunities are also provided with both faces to face and online.
-More so online during the lockdown period.
-The training cover areas such as (Paediatric First Aid, Moving and Handling, Food Hygiene, Autism awareness, dealing challenging behaviours, Fire Prevention, Health & Safety, Safeguarding, Safe administering of Medicine, Makaton and Midas) these course are mandatory to staff and regular supervision, along with DBS (Disclosure and Barring Service) checks through an online system.
+The training cover areas such as (First Aid, Moving and Handling, Food Hygiene, Autism awareness, challenging behaviours awareness, Fire Prevention, Health & Safety, Safeguarding children, Safe administering of Medicine, Makaton and Midas, Team Teach) these course are mandatory to staff and regular supervision, along with DBS (Disclosure and Barring Service) checks through an online system.
 We also require all staff to have two references.
 These checks are to protect our vulnerable children and young people.
-More senior staff are offered leadership training and NVQ level 3 in social care.
+We have had Ofsted visit last year, proving to be very productive.